zackse/taskforge/src/docs/contributing/contributing_code.rst

 This document will help you set up your development environment and follow our coding best practices.

-This document assumes that you have already installed python version 3.4 or greater.
-If not you can `head to python.org <https://python.org>`_ to install it on your platform.
+This document assumes that you have already installed Python version 3.4 or greater.
+If not you can `go to Python's website <https://python.org>`_ to install it on your platform.

 .. contents::